yniverz/hacs_mypv_ac_elwa2/README.md

 # my‑PV AC ELWA 2 – Home Assistant Integration

-A simple integration that lets Home Assistant talk to a **my‑PV AC ELWA 2** water‑heater using Modbus‑TCP.
+A simple integration that lets Home Assistant talk to a **my‑PV AC ELWA 2** water‑heater using HTTP.
 The component exposes live temperature readings and gives you a convenient slider to set the heater’s target power.

 ---